 Victrola, a company that’s best-known for its affordable and fun retro and suitcase-style record players, has created a new turntable designed expressly for vinyl fans who also own Sonos wireless speakers.
 The $800 looks nothing like the company’s other models, with a minimalist, clean style and a distinctive, illuminated volume knob.
 Under the hood, it has something that no other turntable currently offers: a way to connect directly to Sonos speakers over Wi-Fi or Ethernet, with no middle-man hardware like the Sonos Port.

 Once it’s set up, the Stream Carbon will show up in the Sonos app as an audio source, which can be played across any speakers or other components in your Sonos system.
-You can change the volume using the Sonos app, or with that cool volume knob on the Stream’s front panel.
+You can change the volume using the

 Previously, if you wanted to pipe your vinyl into a Sonos system, you needed to hardwire your turntable into a Sonos component with input jacks.
 And your choices were limited: the Sonos Amp are effectively the only Sonos products that offer this., , and